progit/progit/de/02-git-basics/01-chapter2.markdown

 That creates a directory named `grit`, initializes a `.git` directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.
 If you go into the new `grit` directory, you’ll see the project files in there, ready to be worked on or used.
 If you want to clone the repository into a directory named something other than grit, you can specify that as the next command-line option:

-Git legt dann ein Verzeichnis `grit` an, initialisiert ein `.git` Verzeichnis darin, lädt alle Daten für das Repository herunter, und checkt eine Arbeitskopie der letzten Version aus.
+Git legt dann ein Verzeichnis `grit` an, initialisiert ein `.git` Verzeichnis darin, lädt alle Daten des Repositorys herunter, und checkt eine Arbeitskopie der letzten Version aus.
 Wenn Du in das neue `grit` Verzeichnis wechselst, findest du dort die in diesem Projekt enthaltenen Dateien und kannst sie benutzen oder bearbeiten.
 Wenn du das Repository in ein Verzeichnis mit einem anderen Namen als `grit` klonen willst, kannst du das wie folgt angeben:

 	$ git clone git://github.com/schacon/grit.git mygrit